How to protect privacy and stay competitive with location data

 There have been more misuses in recent years, such as the Cambridge Analytica scandal.
 Awareness of privacy and what happens to our data is growing as a result, and regulation is becoming stricter, forcing companies to act.

 A study in 2020 by IBM Security found the average cost per data breach that year was US$3.86 million.

 There are two problems with this approach.
 Firstly, it treats privacy as an afterthought.
 You can imagine the tremendous pressure on privacy officers not to block a product once profit losses are at stake.
-Secondly, in order to balance utility and privacy of data most effectively, it must be considered from the beginning and infused in the core of the product, instead of just given a stamp of approval at the end.
+Secondly, in order to balance the utility and privacy of data most effectively, it must be considered from the beginning and infused into the core of the product, instead of just giving a stamp of approval at the end.